DioxusLabs/docsite/docs-src/0.4/en/reference/rsx.md

 ### Expressions

-You can include arbitrary Rust expressions as children within RSX that implements [IntoDynNode](https://docs.rs/dioxus-core/0.3/dioxus_core/trait.IntoDynNode.html).
+You can include arbitrary Rust expressions as children within RSX by surrounding your expression with `{}`s.
+Any expression that implements [IntoDynNode](https://docs.rs/dioxus-core/0.3/dioxus_core/trait.IntoDynNode.html) can be used within rsx.
 This is useful for displaying data from an [iterator](https://doc.rust-lang.org/stable/book/ch13-02-iterators.html#processing-a-series-of-items-with-iterators):

 ```rust, no_run
 {{#include src/doc_examples/rsx_overview.rs:expression}}